 2pm Tenryuji Garden

 In Tenryuji Garden, there is another beautiful Zen garden.
-This is one of UNESCO World Heritage sites in Kyoto and Japanese first national important properties.
+This is one of UNESCO World Heritage sites in Kyoto and Japanese first national important property.
 You can even do some meditation while observing the beautiful garden!

 3pm Bamboo Grove